vegardaaalbretsen/dat158MLProsjekt/README.md

 - model_train/: Contains scripts for training models.
 - saved_models/: Stores trained models and vectorizers.
 - plots/: Contains generated plots, such as confusion matrices.

+### Definitions
+**Tokenization**: Splitting the words into smaller bits **Stemming**: Reducing words into their "stems", their original forms (e.g. running/ran/runs all into run) **TF-IDF**: Reduces words into numbers in context of all other words - Unique words to the dataset has a higher weight